WebReflection/uce-template/README.md

 </template>
 ```

-Add this library in the equation, and [see it bootstrapping](https://codepen.io/WebReflection/pen/xxVMgZx?editors=1000) all defined components.
+Add this library to the equation, and [see it bootstrapping](https://codepen.io/WebReflection/pen/xxVMgZx?editors=1000) all defined components.

 - - -